paulrobertlloyd/paulrobertlloyd-v3/source/_projects/fontdeck.markdown

 {% picture supporting /projects/fontdeck/page_foundries.png alt="Foundries page" class="u-framed" %}
 {% endfigure %}

-Type designer and foundry pages previously consisted of alphabetical indices of names, but I saw this as an opportunity to make those responsible for our font library the heroes of the service.
+Type designer and foundry pages previously consisted of alphabetical indices of names, but I saw this as an opportunity to make those responsible for the font library the heroes of the service.
 Individual [foundry][4] and [designer][5] pages now featured a photo or logo and short bio alongside a list of the fonts they had created.

 [1]: http://fontdeck.com/
 [2]: http://fontdeck.com/about